-Whether you have previously been on our Introductory mid-week break, or you just want to jump straight in and experience the many wonders of Montenegro – then our 7-night (8-day) tour is perfect for you.
+Whether you have previously been on our Introductory mid-week Taster tours, or you just want to jump straight-in and experience the many wonders of Montenegro – then our 7-night (8-day) tour is perfect for you.
 We call these our ‘Classic’ tours – because they offer a more in-depth experience of the sights, sounds, tastes and fragrances of this beautiful mountain paradise.

 Note that itineraries are indicative and can differ depending on specific location of your chosen hotel.
 Do not despair, you’ll get to see the same sights, experience the same delights, but you might do them in a slightly different order.

 Independent travel to Podgorica, capital city of Montenegro.